litelitelite/otus_2024/README.md

-# lession-11-pgsql-patroni
+# lession-16-consul

 ## This code create VMs in YC and provision Nginx, PGSQL patroni cluster and simple python flask app with haproxy balancer.
+Also here is consul cluster on patroni nodes with nginx web-services.

 ### Usage